shreyashankar/gpt3-sandbox/README.md

 ## Description

-The goal of this project is to enable users to create cool web demos with their GPT-3 ideas **with just a few lines of Python.**
+The goal of this project is to enable users to create cool web demos using the newly released OpenAI GPT-3 API **with just a few lines of Python.**

 This project addresses the following issues: